Travel Tips: Vol. 2 During Your Trip

 This tip might be the biggest game-changer.

-3. Collect keepsakes
+3. Collect Keepsakes

-4. Buy a soap
+4. Buy a Soap

 By the way, that’s why we spend time on our craft beer tours discovering and enjoying the unique aromas of each beer!

-5. Send postcards
+5. Send Postcards

 You will never, ever regret sending a postcard!